arnaumanasanch/neuropy_crashcourse/README.md

 ## Outline

-The course is taught throught jupyter notebooks with an hands-on focus.
+The course is taught throught jupyter notebooks with a hands-on focus.

 Each notebook correspond to one 2 hours session.